grindsa/acme2certifier/docs/cert-mgr.md

 There are [extensive troubleshooting guides at the cert-manager website](https://cert-manager.io/docs/faq/acme/).

-Below a list of commends I considered as most useful for me:
+Below is a list of commands I that I found most useful:

 - `kubectl get order -n <name-space>` - to get the list of orders
 - `kubectl describe order -n <name-space> <order>` - to display the details of an order